I built my first app. It works. Now how the heck do I go about styling it?

 The fastest way to style your React app

-When using UI libraries, instead of playing with margins, paddings and sizes, you just use the components the library provides.
-In the end, you save time and win styling consistence.
+When using UI component libraries, instead of playing with margins, paddings and sizes, you just use the components the library provides.
+It makes our lives easier because:

-There is not an "industry standard" when choosing library, but the commonly used are:
+There is not an industry standard when choosing a UI component library, but the commonly used are:

-My personal choice is Bootstrap or Ant Design.
+My personal choices are Bootstrap and Ant Design.
 Bootstrap for simple apps without many functionalities and Ant Design for the rest.

 Why Bootstrap?
 I have experience building static sites with HTML + CSS + Bootstrap.
 So, I can leverage my knowledge in this framework with React.